saranshbansal/learn-aws/NOTES_IAM_COGNITO.md

 The two main components of AWS Cognito are **user pools** and **identity pools**:

+**User Pools**

+- Authentication: User Pools primarily handle user sign-up, sign-in, and user management.
+They are responsible for authenticating users.
 - User pools are user directories that provide sign-up and sign-in options for your app users.

+**Identity Pools**

+- Authorization: Identity Pools are used for granting temporary AWS credentials to users, allowing them to access AWS resources.
+- They are primarily focused on authorizing access to AWS services.
 - Identity pools enable you to grant your users access to other AWS services.

 You can use identity pools and user pools separately or together.